The Only Real Estate Audit Checklist You Need

 Withholding information or providing incomplete responses to your auditor’s requests can extend your audit unnecessarily and result in penalties for your brokerage.

-Instead, you should be transparent and provide full, accurate information.
+Instead, you should be transparent and provide complete, accurate information.
 If there are gaps or issues, explain them clearly to your auditor and provide context.

 ❌ Inconsistent policies and procedures